bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 We've also:

-* added trivial single threaded evaluation via the [`SingleThreadedExecutor`](https://dev-docs.bevyengine.org/bevy/ecs/schedule/struct.SingleThreadedExecutor.html) for users who prefer alternate parallelization strategies (or simply don't need it) by `@maniwani` as part of the `bevy_ecs::schedule` rewrite
+* Added trivial single threaded evaluation via the [`SingleThreadedExecutor`](https://dev-docs.bevyengine.org/bevy/ecs/schedule/struct.SingleThreadedExecutor.html) for users who prefer alternate parallelization strategies (or simply don't need it) by `@maniwani` as part of the `bevy_ecs::schedule` rewrite
   * we already default to this on WASM, so don't worry about setting it up for your jam games!
   * wish commands just applied instantly?
 We've got you: use [`SimpleExecutor`](https://dev-docs.bevyengine.org/bevy/ecs/schedule/struct.SimpleExecutor.html) and trade performance for clarity and convenience to your heart's content.
-* added ultra-convenient prebuilt error-handling system piping adaptors in [#6751 by `@edwox`](https://github.com/bevyengine/bevy/pull/6751) so you can quickly and easily use the `?` operator in your Bevy systems and log any failure cases
+* Added ultra-convenient prebuilt error-handling system piping adaptors in [#6751 by `@edwox`](https://github.com/bevyengine/bevy/pull/6751) so you can quickly and easily use the `?` operator in your Bevy systems and log any failure cases
   * Put an end to the rightward drift: just use `.add_system(fallible_system.pipe(system_adaptor::warn)))` :heart_eyes:
-* removed string-based labels: these were prone to nasty conflicts, easy to typo, didn't play nice with IDEs and are no longer needed due to the much improved ergonomics of ordering systems in other forms
+* Removed string-based labels: these were prone to nasty conflicts, easy to typo, didn't play nice with IDEs and are no longer needed due to the much improved ergonomics of ordering systems in other forms
-* made sure you can pipe data into and out of exclusive systems in [#6698 by `@inodentry`](https://github.com/bevyengine/bevy/pull/6698)
+* Made sure you can pipe data into and out of exclusive systems in [#6698 by `@inodentry`](https://github.com/bevyengine/bevy/pull/6698)
-* significantly improved ambiguity detection and cycle reporting: check out the [`ScheduleBuildSettings`](https://dev-docs.bevyengine.org/bevy/ecs/schedule/struct.ScheduleBuildSettings.html) docs for more info.
+* Significantly improved ambiguity detection and cycle reporting: check out the [`ScheduleBuildSettings`](https://dev-docs.bevyengine.org/bevy/ecs/schedule/struct.ScheduleBuildSettings.html) docs for more info.
 If you haven't tried this out on your app yet: you should take a look!

 The Bevy ECS team has worked closely with `@jakobhellerman`, the author of [`bevy_mod_debugdump`](https://crates.io/crates/bevy_mod_debugdump), the leading third-party schedule visualization plugin, to ensure it keeps working better than ever.